 How is it diagnosed

-Due to the similarity with epilepsy, NEAD is diagnosed by specialist neurologists.
+Due to the similarity with epilepsy, functional seizures are diagnosed by specialist neurologists or epilepsy consultants.
 A detailed description of seizures, ideally seeing them in person or on home video, is the mainstay of diagnosis.
 Some people are sent to hospital for several days of video telemetry to try to capture a seizure on video and EEG.

 How people are affected

-The potential impact of NEAD on the patient and those close to them cannot be overstated.
+The potential impact of NEAD on the person and those close to them cannot be overstated.
 Many are afraid to go out in case they have a seizure and become increasingly isolated.
+Depending on the type of seizure, people can also be physically harmed.

-All aspects of life are affected with most losing their jobs, often because employers are unwilling to make reasonable adjustments as required by the Equality Act 2010.
-NEAD sufferers are unable to drive for certain periods of time (Jual Obat Tramadol Online) and may be wary of using public transport.
-Relationships suffer with family members having to step in to the carer’s role.
-Lack of knowledge amongst health professionals leads to people being accused of faking, drug abuse or attention seeking.
-Correct diagnosis takes on average five years with many being treated unnecessarily for epilepsy with attendant risks.
+All aspects of life can be affected with many losing their jobs, often because employers are unwilling to make reasonable adjustments as required by the Equality Act 2010.
+NEAD sufferers are unable to drive for certain periods of time (gov.org: assessing fitness to drive) and may be wary of using public transport.
+Relationships can suffer with family members having to step in to the carer’s role.
+Lack of knowledge amongst health professionals, especially those in emergency care, leads to people being accused of faking, drug abuse or attention seeking.
+Correct diagnosis can take up to five years, with many being treated unnecessarily for epilepsy with attendant risks.
 People may become increasingly incapacitated and no longer able to care for themselves, needing help with normal day-to-day activities such as washing and getting dressed.
 Anxiety and depression are common co-morbidities.

-The currently accepted treatment is Cognitive Behavioural Therapy (CBT) although this does not work for everyone and there are very long waiting lists.
-Other treatments, such as EMDR for those with traumatic causes, are being investigated.
+The currently accepted medical treatment is specialist Cognitive Behavioural Therapy (CBT) although this does not work for everyone and there are very long waiting lists.
+Other treatments such as Eye Movement Desensitization and Reprocessing (EMDR), for those with traumatic triggers, are being investigated.
 There are currently no approved medications for NEAD.
-Some people may be prescribed Tramadol Online Rx or antidepressants as appropriate.
-If people also present with additional functional symptoms, a collaborative care approach should be considered.
+Some people may be prescribed anti-anxiety medication or antidepressants if appropriate.